balajiceg/WorkshopCodes/README.md

 # WorkshopCodes
-Codes used for conducting workshop
+Codes used for conducting python workshop as a part of CEG Tech Forum